codelovin-projects/simple-oauth2-server/README.md

 ![Output](https://github.com/codelovin-projects/simple-oauth2-server/blob/master/src/main/resources/static/auth-postman-output.JPG)

 That's all for now.
-I will come up with more OAuth 2 features and implentation tricks in near future.
+I will come up with more OAuth 2 features and implementation tricks in near future.
 Stay tuned!